verygGJ/react-soundcloud-app/README.md

-This app is created on Node.js & React.<br>
+This app is based on Node.js & React.<br>
 Find your favorite music and save to your personal account.

 ### Developers